In this article, you’ll learn exactly what product launch graphics to create for your next promotion!

 Over the past three years I’ve helped bloggers design and launch digital products.
 I’ve designed and launched dozens of my OWN digital products and I’ve done launches, flash sales.. pretty much ALL the promotions.

 I’ve tested and tweaked and learn so much about marketing.
 I’ve taken all of that knowledge and combined it with my graphic design background to create a product creation system.

 Within that system, I teach about product design itself and also the design of promotional graphics.
 In this article, I’d like to go over the different types of graphics that you can create to promote your launch!

 The 3-D Mockup or Preview Image

 Show people what you’ve created with a 3-D mockup.
-I use myecovermaker (not required but totally worth it!) to create these.
-I also put together a quick video tutorial on how to put together the whole image.
+I’ve put together a quick video tutorial on how to put together the whole image.

 People tend to put less value on digital products because it’s not a tangible thing, it’s not something they can hold in their hands.